An old man tries to settle a score

 "I am sorry, Vernon.
 I...I was dizzy," said Miah in apology.

-"Dizzy...You not dizzy, you need to use your good eye to see where you are going, and not that fake marble one that don't move," sneered Twig, and he lunged at Miah, pushing him over his bicycle.
+"Dizzy...You not dizzy, you need to use your good eye to see where you are going, and not that fake marble one that don't move," sneered Twig.
+He lunged at Miah, pushing him over his bicycle.

 At home, Miah David had already taken care of the bruise on his forearm from the incident earlier.
 Into an iron pot in his back yard, he put a number of herbs and plants, added some water and covered it.
 He re-entered his house, went to his pantry and took the last can of sardines and six biscuits from the package, and sat down for his supper.
 That afternoon, they had started to set up stalls for the annual fish festival on the beach, and he had left early.
 He didn't want to be reminded of that celebration and how it had changed his life.

 He reached behind for his small pocket torch, took a step forward and his foot dragged on a nylon cord.
 He heard a swishing noise in the roof and without warning, Twig felt as if he were walking into a huge spider's web.
 Something fell on his head and around his shoulders and he muffled a yelp.
 At the same time, he was shoved into a chair and someone bound him with surprising speed in the darkness.
 With the need for stealth gone, Twig began to struggle and shout.
-The overhead light came on and he saw Miah standing in front of him with a cricket bat in hand.
-There was a fishing net draped over him and rope twined around his waist.
+The overhead light burst to life and he saw Miah standing in front of him with a cricket bat in hand.
+A fishing net draped around him and rope pinned his arms to his waist.

 Miah approached.
-"I have no problem hitting you in the head with this bat if you keep shouting, Vernon!"
+"I have no problem hitting you in the head with this bat if you keep shouting, Vernon.
+Please be quiet."